cloud-ark/kubeplus/README.rst

 *3. Application Developer*

-Application developer uses kubectl to discover information about available Custom Resources and then uses Kubernetes YAMLs to create their application platforms as Code.
+Application developer uses kubectl to discover information about available Custom Resources and then creates their application platforms as Code composing various Custom Resources.

 Design Philosophy
 ==================

-When developing KubePlus we have followed these two design principles:
+When developing KubePlus Platform toolkit we have followed these design principles:

 *1. No new input format*

 KubePlus does not introduce any new input format, such as a new Spec, to enable Operator installation or Custom Resource discovery.
 Operator installation is done in standard way using Helm.
-Custom Resource information discovery is enabled via annotations, ConfigMaps, and custom sub-resources.
+Custom Resource information discovery is enabled via annotations, ConfigMaps, and custom sub-resources using Kubernetes aggregated API server.

 *2. No new CLI*